• Skip to primary navigation

 In the end I decided to give Copenhagen in February a chance because then I could take the train through Sweden back to Norway instead of getting yet another flight.
 I’ve been feeling quite guilty about the number of flights I have planned over the next couple of months, sorry planet.

-But guys, it turns out winter in Copenhagen is actually quite magical!
+But guys, it turns out Copenhagen winter is actually magical!
 I mean, I should have known – this is the land of hygge after all.

 And it turns out loads of Norwegians also love Copenhagen in the colder months, because I heard Norwegian everywhere.
 Though again, I probably should have known.
 I mean, when I was telling my (Norwegian) mother about my plans to visit the Faroe Islands she was just like, yes, yes, that sounds lovely, but when I then said I’d be stopping in Copenhagen for a few days she got so excited.